Xilitol/EnglishWords/README.md

 In this directory it will be created a list of .xlsx files, named: section name and "PartX", if needed

+Also this script copies the input file to the output directory

 ### Each .xlsx file
 1st colomn: original words